Philanthropy in Action: Great Problems Seminar Celebration

 3:30 PM *

-Donors and special guests will be welcomed to the Rubin Campus Center for GPS poster presentations.
+Donors, alumni, and special guests will be welcomed to the Rubin Campus Center for GPS poster presentations.

 Jonathan Bird '90 is an Emmy Award-winning underwater cinematographer and producer, president of the non-profit organization Oceanic Research Group as well as a widely published author, award-winning assignment cinematographer, photographer, and speaker.
 He is the author of 7 books, director of over 40 films, and a member of the Wyland Ocean Artist Society.